Flutterando/modular/flutter_modular/README.md

 }
 ```

-This example use the manually implementation, but you can use the [code generator](https://github.com/dart-lang/mockito/blob/master/NULL_SAFETY_README.md#code-generation) to create your mocks.
+This example uses the manually implementation, but you can use the [code generator](https://github.com/dart-lang/mockito/blob/master/NULL_SAFETY_README.md#code-generation) to create your mocks.

 ## Features and bugs